49 Molecular Mechanisms of Memory: Hippocampus

 Even with low-frequency stimulation of the synapse, glutamate will bind to post-synaptic NMDA receptors and allow for the influx of calcium into the cell.
 Weak depolarization of the membrane leads to a low amount of calcium entering the cell, which activates a separate class of enzymes call protein phosphatases, specifically protein phosphatase 1 and protein phosphatase 2, that remove phosphate groups from target proteins.
 Further, LTD causes AMPA receptors to be internalized, or removed from the postsynaptic membrane.
 Removal of AMPA receptors will decrease excitability.

-Image of a glutamatergic synapse showing influx of calcium through NMDA receptors and the effects of low levels of calcium on protein phosphatases.
-Details in caption and text.
+Glutamatergic synapse showing influx of calcium through NMDA receptors and the effects of low levels of calcium on protein phosphatases.

 Figure 49.8.
 Calcium and LTD. Calcium enters the cells through NMDA receptors.
 When intracellular calcium levels are low, the calcium activates protein phosphatases within the cell.
 The protein phosphatases de-phosphorylate AMPA receptors expressed on the cell surface, decreasing their conductance of sodium.
 Further, phosphatases cause AMPA receptors to be internalized and removed from the cell surface, thereby decreasing the available receptors that glutamate can bind.
 ‘Calcium and LTD’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC-BY-NC-SA) 4.0 International License.